steveo9219/steveo9219.github.io/README.md

+**_updated 6-18-2020 my first project in my portfolio with my group project 1 i worked on with my team_**

 For my first portfolio design i have decided to go minimal but still keeping aesthetics looking nice!

 The navbar was for a site called bootswatch and the cards are from getbootsrap.com